SQL API Reference

 print(f"SQL error: {e}")

-match client.execute("SELECT * FROM users") {
+match executor.execute("SELECT * FROM users") {

 Ok(result) => { /* process result */ }

-Err(e) => eprintln!("Query failed: {}", e),
+Err(e) => eprintln!("query failed: {e}"),

 }